All's Well, Ends Well: Plot

-Foon is a local radio DJ who flirts shamelessly while on air and is well-known among his legion of female fans for his impressive kissing technique.
-Holli-yuk (Maggie Cheung) calls him on air one day and arranges a date with him.
+Foon (Stephen Chow) is the youngest brother and a local radio DJ who flirts shamelessly while on air and is well known among his legion of female fans for his impressive kissing technique.
+A listener named Holli-yuk (Maggie Cheung) calls him on air one day and arranges a date with him.
 She is an avid Hollywood movie lover who enjoys re-enacting particular love-scenes from movies.
 She is convinced that Foon shares her romantic outlook and they soon become lovers.
 Foon, however, is a notorious playboy not eager to settle down.
 Predictably, Holli-yuk catches him in an act of infidelity.
 After a freak accident leaves Foon suffering from a mildly debilitating mental illness, Holli-yuk offers to become a nurse for him.
 Taking advantage of her role as his nurturer, she gleefully devises methods to punish him for his callous behaviour.

-The brothers' dilemmas are later resolved in similarly titled sequel films.
-Each story concludes on a cheeky and high-spirited note.
+Her efforts fail when her feelings for him repeatedly overpower her attempts at vengeance.
+They reconcile when she discovers a Styrofoam statue Foon makes in her name.

+During a birthday party at the family home, Sheila leaves Moon due to her dissatisfaction with his yearning for Leng, coupled with her own apparent yearning for her previously selfish, concubine lifestyle.
+So and Mo-seung each invite their own love interests to the home for the party.
+However, So and Mo-seung are both dismayed and heartbroken to find that their love interests are looking to marry each other as opposed to them, which prompts them to break down crying together in So's bedroom.
+Remembering the incident from the kitchen, they both shock themselves and form their own romantic relationship.
+Holli-yuk shows up at the party and is dismayed to see Foon partying heavily with other women, but he sustains another head injury and is brought to clarity upon seeing her.
+Holli-yuk storms out of the party, but she once again reconciles with Foon when he rides up to her in a motorcycle dawning a look resembling the Terminator.
+Leng reconciles with Moon when he sings a song for her at the karaoke bar with the rest of the family in attendance.

+With their love lives now secured; the film ends with the family participating in a wedding ceremony with their respective lovers.